 The Lerman Center promotes scholarly interest in Jewish resistance during the Holocaust and serves as a venue for disseminating new research findings on the subject to the academic community and others.
 To accomplish this, it supports a wide variety of activities and programs, including publications and books, fellowships, scholarly programs and presentations, and archival acquisitions.

 Publications and Books

-The Center for Advanced Holocaust Studies has prepared two occasional papers on resistance efforts: “Jewish Resistance: A Working Bibliography” (also available as a PDF), which highlights the appearance of new scholarship on this topic, and Nechama Tec’s “Jewish Resistance: Facts, Omissions, and Distortions,” which examines several cases of Jewish resistance in ghettos, concentration camps, and forced labor camps.
+The Mandel Center has prepared two occasional papers on resistance efforts: “Jewish Resistance: A Working Bibliography” (also available as a PDF), which highlights the appearance of new scholarship on this topic, and Nechama Tec’s “Jewish Resistance: Facts, Omissions, and Distortions,” which examines several cases of Jewish resistance in ghettos, concentration camps, and forced labor camps.